28-Day Personal Challenge

 Also, I’ve discovered, I’m a huge proponent for the bare basics.
 I never realized how far off track I get, until I go back to the basics of whatever I’m struggling with.

 I realize, I really enjoy encouraging people to step back.
-To not worry about having all the equipment or knowledge they feel they need to do something they desire.
+To not worry about having all the equipment or knowledge they feel they should possess to do something they desire.